-TEN YEARS AGO, I wrote an article for this magazine about how banks could minimize their litigation risks.
-Unfortunately, many of the same schemes are still present today as they were ten years ago, such as check fraud, check kiting, elder abuse, bookkeeper fraud, and construction loan fraud.
+en years ago, I wrote an article for Banknotes on how banks could minimize their litigation risks.
+Unfortunately, many of the same schemes are present today as they were 10 years ago, such as check fraud, check kiting, elder abuse, bookkeeper fraud, and construction loan fraud.
 Today, cybersecurity and other high-tech risks are consuming bankers' attention in order to reduce their operational and reputational risks.
-While these issues are important, there are also key low-tech ways in which banks can minimize their litigation risk.
+While these issues are important, here are a few of the low-tech ways in which banks can minimize their litigation risk.

-Policies and procedures
+1. Policies and procedures: